-The special condition stated above is required to ensure the following: That the land affected by PV SOL AP FAPM is restored to its pro-c
+The special condition stated above is required to ensure the following:

 That the land affected by PV SOLAR FARM is restored to its pre-construction capabilities.

 E. A Landscape Plan with Weed Control Plan that has been approved by ELUC is required at the time of application for a Zoning Use Permit that complies with Section 6.1.5 M. and Section 6.1.5 P.(3) of the Zoning Ordinance.